Manan2606/user_management/readme.md

 - **Description:** Allows users to update their profile fields and enables managers or admins to upgrade users to professional status.
 - **User Story:**
   - As a user, I want to manage my profile information and be upgraded to professional status by managers or admins.
-- **Minimum Viable Feature:**
+- **Viable Feature:**
   - Implemented API endpoints for updating user profile fields (e.g., name, bio, location).
   - Created separate API endpoints for managers and admins to upgrade users to professional status.
   - Updated the user profile page to display professional status and allow field edits.
   - Added notifications for users upon professional status upgrades.
-- **Optional Enhancements:**
-  - Profile field validation to ensure data integrity.
-  - Dynamic addition of profile fields by users.
-  - User-friendly interface for managers and admins to search and select users for professional status upgrades.

 ### 🔒 Authentication and Authorization
 - JWT-based authentication for secure user login.